GLOBAL MARKETS-Asia shares ease, dollar holds firm after Fed minutes | Business

 GLOBAL MARKETS-Asia shares ease, dollar holds firm after Fed minutes

-Asian shares tracked lower on Thursday, in step with Wall Street's losses, as even the prospect of a less aggressive Federal Reserve has still set the U.S. central bank on a path for interest rates to stay higher for longer.
+Asian shares fell on Thursday, tracking Wall Street's losses as the U.S. Federal Reserve looked set to maintain its path of interest rate hikes, although signs it may be less aggressive in tightening gave investors some cause for hope.
 The dollar rose overnight after the Fed's July minutes pointed to a steady course of rate hikes ahead.

-Asian shares tracked lower on Thursday, in step with Wall Street's losses, as even the prospect of a less aggressive Federal Reserve has still set the U.S. central bank on a path for interest rates to stay higher for longer.
+Asian shares fell on Thursday, tracking Wall Street's losses as the U.S. Federal Reserve looked set to maintain its path of interest rate hikes, although signs it may be less aggressive in tightening gave investors some cause for hope.

-Hong Kong's Hang Seng Index was down 0.45% while China's blue chip CSI300 was off 0.33%.
-The Federal Reserve's minutes for its July meeting showed it was contemplating paring back the pace of future rate hikes in line with a slowdown in inflation but saw "little evidence" yet that pressures were easing.
+Hong Kong's Hang Seng Index was down 0.73% while China's blue-chip CSI300 was off 0.94%.
+The Fed's minutes for its July meeting showed it was contemplating paring back the pace of future rate hikes in line with a slowdown in inflation but saw "little evidence" yet that pressures were easing.

+Reflecting the mixed mood, Wall Street futures dipped while European futures rose in Asian afternoon trade.
 Investors interpreted the minutes as a sign the U.S. tightening cycle could be less aggressive than forecast but showed Fed policymakers committed to raising rates till prices come under control.

-"Stocks were volatile as traders assessed the latest Fed meeting minutes, which showed that the central bank would continue its aggressive hiking campaign until it can tame inflation," Ord Minnett analysts wrote in a research note.
+"Investors need to hedge urgently - the environment which has led to this bear market rally, which we concede we did not see being as strong as it has been, is about to change," said Mohammed Apabhai, Citigroup's head of Asia Pacific Trading Strategies.
+"The Fed has seen monetary conditions loosening and is now set to continue with its tightening.
+In particular, it is now set to double the pace of quantitative tightening from the current $47.5 billion to $95 billion starting Sept.
+1."

+In Asia, ongoing geopolitical worries continue to dampen sentiment in the region, especially in mainland Chinese equities.
+"There is a combination of concerns in China that are adding weight and creating a sea of red across the boards," said Kerry Craig, JPMorgan Asset Management strategist.

-"At the same time, the Fed also indicated that it could soon slow the speed of its tightening, while also acknowledging the state of the economy and risk to the downside for gross domestic product growth."
-The yield on the benchmark 10-year Treasury notes rose initially in Asian trade but later retreated to 2.8749% compared with its U.S. close of 2.895% on Wednesday.
+"In the Asian region, central banks are not done with rate hikes and that is weighing on markets too."
+The yield on the benchmark 10-year Treasury notes rose initially in Asian trade but later retreated to 2.8676% compared with its U.S. close of 2.895% on Wednesday.

-The two-year yield, which rises with traders' expectations of higher Fed funds rates, stood at 3.2681% compared with a U.S. close of 3.295%.
-Higher yields helped strengthen the dollar which rose following the release of the minutes.
-However, in early Asian trade, the dollar index gave up some of the overnight gains and was down 0.05% to 106.58.
+The two-year yield, which rises with traders' expectations of higher Fed funds rates, stood at 3.2768% compared with a U.S. close of 3.295%.
+Higher yields helped strengthen the dollar, which rose following the release of the Fed minutes.
+In early Asian trade, the dollar index gave up some of the overnight gains but rallied later in the day to gain 0.09% to be at 106.74.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)